codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

       computation time: 6.40176s

   The high number of domains and contractors is due to some automatic and hidden decompositions performed by the CN itself.
-We recall that tubes are implemented as sets of slices; in our case, because :math:`\delta` = ``dt`` = 0.05, the tubes are made of 120 slices.
+We recall that tubes are implemented as sets of slices; in our case, because :math:`\delta` = ``dt`` = 0.05, the tubes are made of :math:`6/0.05=120` slices.
 Some constraints defined on tubes can be broken down to the slice level, which allows accurate propagations.
 This is automatically done by the library.

+.. rubric:: Why is this problem difficult?

+#.
+We do not know the **initial condition** of the system.
+Contrary to other approaches, this solver made of contractors does not require some initial vector :math:`\mathbf{x}_0` to start the estimation.
+Information is taken into account from anytime in :math:`[t_0,t_f]`.

+#.
+The constraints are heterogeneous: some of them are said **continuous** (they act on continuous domains of values, for instance intervals).
+Other are **discrete** (for instance, the identity of landmarks, estimated among a discrete set of :math:`n` possible values).
+And finally, some constraints come from **differential equations** (for instance for depicting the robot evolution).
+In this solver, we show that any kind of constraint can be combined, without going into a complex resolution algorithm.

+#.
+We do **not have to linearize**, and thus there is no approximation made here.
+This means that the equations are directly set in the solver, without transformation.
+Furthermore, the results are **reliable**: we can guarantee that the actual trajectory is inside the tube :math:`[\mathbf{x}](\cdot)`.